|

 24th April 2007 the German Federal Labour Court (BAG) in Erfurt

-priority before agreements negociated by works councils.
-The core of the
+have priority before agreements negociated by works councils.
+The core

 laid down in the Works Constitution Act (a German feature to be